SAMtoBAM/TLHcrsFinder/README.md

 With the advent of Long-read sequencing we now have an increasing number of well assembled genomes with the subtelomeres intact <br/>
 Therefore we are now primed for looking at the TLHcrs repeats and their evolution.

-All that is required to run TLHcrsFinder is an assembly in fasta format; can be bgzip compressed
+All that is required to run TLHcrsFinder is an assembly in fasta format (can be bgzip compressed) or a tsv file containing a list of assemblies (first column: sample name; second column: assembly)

 This tool was developed for [O'Donnell et al. 2025]() (please cite this publication if you find this tool useful)